ros2/demos/action_tutorials/action_tutorials_py/README.md

 # Action Client

-In the constructor for `FibonacciActionClient`, and action client for the `fibonacci` action is created:
+In the constructor for `FibonacciActionClient`, an action client for the `fibonacci` action is created:

 ```python
 self._action_client = ActionClient(self, Fibonacci, 'fibonacci')